 The Irish Doodle is a cross between an Irish Setter and a Poodle.
-It is not recognized as a breed by the American Kennel Club, but is an increasingly popular designer breed nonetheless.
+It is not recognized as a breed by the American Kennel Club but is an increasingly popular designer breed nonetheless.

 As both parents are larger dogs, Irish Doodles are typically larger-sized mixes.
 These puppies can display elements from either of their parent’s personalities.
 You may get the calm nature of the Poodle or the high energy and mischievousness of the Setter.
 Either way, expect your dog to be intelligent and eager to please, which is always a winning combination.

 As one of the most energetic and fun-loving of the Poodle mixes, the Goldendoodle is a cross between a Golden Retriever and a Poodle.
-The Golden Retriever is one of the most popular dog breeds in the U.S., so it is not surprising that this Poodle mix is so well loved.
+The Golden Retriever is one of the most popular dog breeds in the U.S., so it is not surprising that this Poodle mix is so well-loved.

-A combination of an Old English Sheepdog and Poodle may seem an unlikely pairing, but these puppies are beyond adorable!
+A combination of an Old English Sheepdog and a Poodle may seem an unlikely pairing, but these puppies are beyond adorable!
 They look just like a panda, with a curly coat and an irresistible personality.

-This doodle breed will need plenty of exercise, thanks to their Old English Sheepdog genes.
+This doodle breed will need plenty of exercises, thanks to their Old English Sheepdog genes.
 They also need company and will not appreciate being left alone all day.
 One of the largest and most active of the Poodle mixed breeds, they would not be suitable around very young children.

 Highly prized as a companion dog, the Poodle mix with a Border Collie is a designer dog breed that is rapidly increasing in popularity.
 These mixed breed dogs combine the intelligence and energy of a Border Collie with the low shedding characteristics of a Poodle.

 This fairly new designer dog breed is a medium-sized pooch with puppies that will have a curly or wavy coat.
 There are no guarantees that this Poodle mix will be low shedding, as it mainly comes from their Poodle parentage.
-They are highly intelligent, but could have a strong herding instinct that you may need to keep under control.
+They are highly intelligent but could have a strong herding instinct that you may need to keep under control.
 On the whole, they are one of the dog breeds that make a great family dog.